When Alana Tsui isn't busy as a model in New York, she's a passionate mural artist who travels the globe, painting on walls.

 An interview with Alana Tsui

 Hailing from New Zealand, Alana Tsui is a force to be reckoned with.
 As a mural artist who has worked on a multitude of projects, including HK Walls, a model, and an influencer, this energetic kiwi fell in love with Hong Kong when she moved here after a stint in the States after finishing university.
-Currently based in New York, we chatted with her about how she found herself as a mural artist, her recent project at newly-opened serviced apartments The Mercury and her plans for the future.
+Currently based in New York, we chatted with her about how she found herself as a mural artist, her project at recently-opened serviced apartments The Mercury, and her plans for the future.

 Hey, Alana.
 Thanks for taking the time away from painting to chat with us today.
 You’re parents are from Hong Kong, but you grew up in New Zealand.
 Tell us how you ended up living here in HK.